201B153/2FA-Using_TWILIO/README.md

-#SMS- Validation using react as UI and express and coookies as backend
+# 2FA Validation using twilio.

-with the help of twilio.
+ - here we use twilio to check the user and allow the api to croos over.